Objective: Kursk

-Objective: Kursk is a 1984 computer wargame designed by Gary Grigsby and released by Strategic Simulations, Inc.
+Objective: Kursk is a 1984 computer wargame designed by Gary Grigsby and released by Strategic Simulations in 1984.

 Gameplay

 Objective: Kursk is a computer wargame that simulates the Battle of Kursk between German and Soviet forces during World War II.
 It supports both single-player and two-player modes.
 The player controls the German side against the Soviets in the single-player mode.

-Publication history
+Release

-Objective: Kursk was published by Strategic Simulations, Inc. alongside its title 50 Mission Crush, which also covers World War II.
+Objective: Kursk was published by Strategic Simulations alongside 50 Mission Crush, which also covers World War II.
 It was designed by Gary Grigsby, and was among the three computer wargames he released in 1984, alongside War in Russia and Reforger '88.
 It was made with the same game engine and mechanics that Grigsby employed in Reforger.
-Objective: Kursk was released for the Apple II and Atari 800 lines of personal computers.
+Objective: Kursk was released for the Apple II and Atari 8-bit computers.

 Reception

 Reviewing Objective: Kursk for Electronic Games, Neil Shapiro called it "a fine historical simulation".
 However, he considered it particularly dry, and "lack[ing] in a subjective 'feel' of fluidity, control and understandable challenge that I personally look for when I feel like gaming".
 In Antic, Dr. John F. Stanoch praised the recreation of the Battle of Kursk, but noted that "the game is long and might become tedious for some players."